-C. The Joint Employer Rule's Vertical Joint Employment Analysis Has Not Been Widely Adopted by Courts
+C. The Joint Employer Rule's Vertical Joint Employment Analysis Did Not Significantly Impact Judicial Analysis of FLSA Cases

-Indeed, WHD is aware of only two cases in which a court has adopted the Rule's vertical joint employment analysis.
+The Department is aware of two FLSA cases in which a court has adopted and applied the Rule's vertical joint employment analysis.

-Moreover, a Start Printed Page 14045number of circuit courts of appeals previously established an analytical framework for vertical joint employment cases, and all of these analyses are different from the analysis in the Joint Employer Rule.
+Moreover, as the Joint Employer Rule acknowledged, a number of circuit courts of appeals had previously established analytical frameworks for vertical joint employment cases, and all of these analyses are different from the analysis in the Joint Employer Rule.